-Stroke is a leading cause of death and serious disability in the U.S., impacting not just patients but also loved ones who are often called upon to be round-the-clock caregivers.
+Stroke is a leading cause of death and serious disability in the U.S., impacting not just those who suffer the stroke but also loved ones who are often called upon to be round-the-clock caregivers.
 Some risk factors for stroke, such as race and a family history of stroke, can’t be changed.
 But other risk factors—such as high blood pressure—can be treated, and making healthy lifestyle changes can lower your risk and help prevent stroke.

 In addition to high blood pressure, other risk factors include smoking, prior heart attack, diabetes, atrial fibrillation (a type of irregular heartbeat), severe atherosclerosis (hardening of the arteries), elevated cholesterol or triglycerides, physical inactivity, obesity and being over the age of 65.